-(a) The First Thesis Draft.
-A complete copy (i.e., with tables and bibliography) of the first draft should be given to the Research Advisor not less than six weeks prior to the time it is due in the office of the University Graduate School.
-The Research Advisor will usually require at least two weeks to complete a review of the first draft.
-Afterwards, extensive rewriting or even additional experimental work may be necessary.
+When nearing degree completion, the student should consult with their Research Advisor with regards to the format of the thesis and timeline for completion.
+Commonly, a Research Advisor will require at least two weeks to complete a review of the first draft.
+Afterwards, extensive rewriting or even additional experimental work may be necessary so please plan accordingly.
 From this time until the final draft is ready, it may be necessary to consult with the advisor several times and to modify the developing thesis to achieve a fully satisfactory result.
 It is always recommended that the student seek advice regarding the writing of the document.
 Having the document carefully proofread will undoubtedly expedite the review process.

-(b) The Final Draft.
 If the comments from your Research Advisor do not suggest the need for additional experimental work or rewriting, give a copy of the final draft to each member of the PhD Research Committee for their evaluation.
+A copy of your final thesis draft should be submitted to each member of your PhD Research Committee a month before your Exit Seminar.
 Each copy must be accompanied by a CV inserted at the end.
 These should be returned to the student no later than the day of the oral examination.
-Electronic copies are handled by ProQuest and will be placed in the University and Chemistry Department Libraries electronically (see Thesis Guide:https://graduate.indiana.edu/thesis-dissertation/submission/doctoral.html).
+Electronic copies are handled by ProQuest and will be placed in the University and Chemistry Department Libraries electronically (see Thesis Guide: https://graduate.indiana.edu/thesis-dissertation/submission/doctoral.html).
 The degree will not be awarded until the dissertation has been submitted electronically and the Graduate School finalizes it.